webmachinelearning/webnn/device-selection-explainer.md

 Explicit GPU selection also provides clarity when there are multiple GPU devices, as implementations need to use [WebGPU](https://gpuweb.github.io/gpuweb/) in order to select a [GPUAdapter](https://gpuweb.github.io/gpuweb/#gpuadapter), from where they can request a [GPUDevice](https://gpuweb.github.io/gpuweb/#gpudevice) object.
 A counter-argument was that it becomes more complex to use an implementation selected default GPU, as there is no simple way any more to tell implementations to use any GPU device for creating an [MLContext](https://webmachinelearning.github.io/webnn/#mlcontext).
 This concern could eventually be alleviated by keeping the `'high-performance"` [power preference](https://webmachinelearning.github.io/webnn/#enumdef-mlpowerpreference).

+In [[Need to understand how WebNN supports implementation that involves multiple devices and timelines #350]](https://github.com/webmachinelearning/webnn/issues/350) it was pointed out that [MLContext](https://webmachinelearning.github.io/webnn/#mlcontext) supports only a single device, while there are frameworks that support working with a single graph over multiple devices (e.g. CoreML).
+The proposal was to create a _default_ context that has no explicitly associated device (it could be also named a _generic_ context), where the implementation may choose the underlying device(s).

 In [[API simplification: context types, context options #302]](https://github.com/webmachinelearning/webnn/issues/302), the [proposal](https://github.com/webmachinelearning/webnn/issues/302#issuecomment-1960407195) was that the default behaviour should be to  delegate device selection to the implementation, and remove [device type](https://webmachinelearning.github.io/webnn/#enumdef-mldevicetype).
 However, keep the hints/options mechanism, with an improved mapping to use cases.
 For instance, device selection is not about mandating where to execute, but e.g. tell what to avoid if possible (e.g. don't use the GPU).
+In this case, the [context options](https://webmachinelearning.github.io/webnn/#dictdef-mlcontextoptions), such as [device type](https://webmachinelearning.github.io/webnn/#enumdef-mldevicetype) and [power preference](https://webmachinelearning.github.io/webnn/#enumdef-mlpowerpreference) could be used for mapping user hints into device selection logic by implementations.
+The list of options could be extended based on future needs.
+Note that the current hints don't guarantee the selection of a particular device type (such as GPU) or a given combination of devices (such as CPU+NPU).
+For instance using the `"high-performance"` [power preference](https://webmachinelearning.github.io/webnn/#enumdef-mlpowerpreference) may not guarantee GPU execution, depending on the underlying platform.

 In [[WebNN should support NPU and QDQ operations #623]](https://github.com/webmachinelearning/webnn/issues/623), an explicit request to support NPU device selection was discussed, along with quantization use cases.
 Several [options](https://github.com/webmachinelearning/webnn/issues/623#issuecomment-2063954107) were proposed, and the simplest one was chosen, i.e. extending the [device type enum](https://webmachinelearning.github.io/webnn/#enumdef-mldevicetype) with the `"npu"` value and update the relevant algorithms, as added in [PR #696](https://github.com/webmachinelearning/webnn/pull/696).
 However, alternative policies for error handling and fallback scenarios remained open questions.